See the ...

 "How do you explain an algorithm to a class of 6 year olds and make it fun?
 We have a real opportunity here to excite and inspire the next generation of games developers if we get this right.
 But we need to move fast to bring the curriculum to life and grab the interest of kids in that very first term."
 (Claire Lotriet, ICT Coordinator, Henwick Primary School)

-- Find out more about the Countdown to Computing project
+- Find out more about the QuickStart Computing project

 - Register your interest